-Members of WFN’s Judging Panel kindly offer their expertise voluntarily during the assessment we undertake to determine our Whitley Award winners.
-In addition to the members listed below, WFN’s Trustees rotate their participation annually, and each year our Gold Award winner also joins the Panel.
-We would also like to extend our thanks to this year’s external Scoring Stage assessors.
+Members of WFN’s judging panel kindly offer their expertise voluntarily during the assessment we undertake to determine our Whitley Award winners.
+In addition to the members listed below, WFN’s Trustees rotate their participation annually, and each year our Gold Award winner joins the panel.

 Marianne Carter - Director, Conservation Capacity & Leadership, FFI